 - The Port of Hamburg presented the Hamburg Rule in 1976, which became the reference standard.

 - The Bremen Rule was presented in 1982 by the port of Bremen.
-It was based on the differences in labor costs for handling cargo and provided the following relative weights: 1 ton of general cargo equals 3 tons of dry bulk and equals 12 tons of liquid bulk.
+It was based on the differences in labor costs for handling cargo and provided the following relative weights: 1 ton of general cargo equals three tons of dry bulk or 12 tons of liquid bulk.

 - The Rotterdam Port Authority introduced the Rotterdam Rule in 1985 and refined the method further in 1991 with more detailed dry bulk classes.

 - In 1986, the Dupuydauby Rule came with revised relative weights in cargo handling value per ton.
-It particularly underlines that containerization was becoming less labor-intensive, with an intrinsic value changing from 1 to 3.
+It particularly underlines that containerization was becoming less labor-intensive, with an intrinsic value changing from one to three.

-- The Antwerp rule has been updated and refined in 2008 and 2015 (New Antwerp Rule).
+- The Antwerp rule was updated and refined in 2008 and 2015 (New Antwerp Rule).
 It clearly underlines the growing productivity of containerization from a labor perspective.